 Whether it's upcoming ski or summer mountaineering missions, now is the perfect time to update and refresh those vital crevasse rescue skills.
 Who better do it with than Canada's national mountaineering organization?

-Our all female summer crevasse rescue course is led by our highly experienced Guide, Kirsten Knechtel.
-Kirsten has been guiding trips for the Alpine Club for a long time and we love having her lead our female camps.
+Our summer crevasse rescue course is led by our highly experienced Guide, Kirsten Knechtel.
+Kirsten has been guiding trips for the Alpine Club for a long time and we love having her lead our camps.
 This camp will allow you to feel more comfortable heading out on the glacier to access the areas that are out of reach for many people without these skills.

 Skills you'll learn on this course include: